mattmorgan6/ts-streams/README.md

 # JBrowse + Trix Documentation

+Note: the code is now all located in index.ts

 ## How `ixIxx` works:

 `ixIxx` is a program that creates Trix indicies.
 The program takes one file as input and outputs two index files.
 The input file is formatted as: